yungyuc/ynote/writing/2015/euler.rst

 =========================================
-Matrix-Vector Form of The Euler Equations
+Matrix-Vector Form of the Euler Equations
 =========================================

 :date: 2015/4/21, 2015/4/27